arminfro/dotfiles/README.md

 git clone https://github.com/arminfro/dotfiles.git ~/.dotfiles && cd ~/.dotfiles/script && ./fedora  && ./bootstrap  && ./install && zsh
 ```

-This will activate some repos and installs all packages.
+This will activate some repos and installs some packages.

 It will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`,
 which sets up a few paths and applications that'll be different on your particular machine.

-You may type `install-i3-gnome-flashback` to install i3-gnome combi.
-Otherwise use `i3` only.